resiliencetheatre/rpi-extree/vault.md

 ## Setup macsec for your host

 You need to enable macsec on your Linux host to complete steps bellow.
-WiP.
+Stay tuned for instructions.

 ## Initialize vault